R-SNGH/R-SNGH/README.md

 I have 5 years of corporate experience as a Full Stack Java Developer/Scrum Master in FinTech with Credit Suisse, Citibank, and Sun Life Financials; in both designing and developing software from scratch and maintaining large existing projects.

 Area of expertise :
-- Core Java, Spring MVC, Spring Boot, Webservices, REST API design and development
+- Core Java, Spring MVC, Spring Boot, REST API design and development
 - Horizontally scalable and highly available systems design & development
 - Automating development workflows and deployment pipelines
 - Leveraging Micro-service architecture for system design and development